 Throughout your Part II you are required to complete three 1-page forms.
-Once these have been signed off by your supervisor, and by the deadlines detailed below, send them to the Academic Administrative Assistant (please retain a signed copy for yourself).
-These forms should be downloaded from WebLearn (see Forms / Part II) and are also available on the Department's internal web pages at www.materials.ox.ac.uk/teaching/part2/pt2projectmanagement.html.
-Examples of these forms can be seen on the pages 36, 37 & 38.
+Once these have been signed off by your lead supervisor, and by the deadlines detailed below, send them to the Undergraduate Studies Office (please retain a signed copy for yourself).
+These forms should be downloaded from Canvas and are also available on the Department's internal web pages at www.materials.ox.ac.uk/teaching/part2/pt2projectmanagement.html.
+Examples of these forms can be seen on the pages 37, 38 & 39.
 When completing these, you may wish to consider that you will need to include a copy of each in your thesis, so you should ensure they are legible and succinct!
 If you are undertaking an external Part II project, note that both your local supervisor and your Oxford supervisor will need to review and sign-off these forms.